programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### 2 Clusters

-As a first step, the easiest thing to test is how well hierarchical clustering reproduces the Science/Social Science split that provided the core rationale for our sample selection.
-So at this level we are working with just 2 well-separated clusters (look back to Figure 3) and we’d expect a 'good' result:
+As a first step, the easiest thing to test is how well we reproduce the Science/Social Science split that provided the core rationale for our sample selection.
+So at this level we are working with just 2 well-separated clusters (look back to Figure 3) and we’d expect a ‘good’ result:

 ```python
 num_clusters = 2
 ddc_level = 1
 ```

-We now make use of the functions above, but first have to extract a ‘clustering’ from the `Z` object using `fcluster`, the desired number of clusters (`num_clusters`) and a criterion (we want `maxclust` which means produce exactly `num_clusters`):
+We make use of the functions above, but first have to extract a ‘clustering’ from the `Z` object using `fcluster`, the desired number of clusters (`num_clusters`) and a criterion (`maxclust` produces exactly `num_clusters`):

 ```python
 # Extract {num_clusters} from the Z object